 A Novel Garage Sale Mystery Woman

-What this all boils down to is that whilst "Garage Sale Mystery: The Novel Murders" is entertaining it feels like it is deviating too far from the formula and edging into the realms of another Hallmark amateur detective movie.
-But I am sure those who have enjoyed the previous "Garage Sale Mystery" movies will enjoy this as well.
+What this all boils down to is that whilst "Garage Sale Mystery: The Novel Murders" is entertaining it feels like it is deviating too far from the usual formula and edging into the realms of another Hallmark amateur detective movie.
+But I am sure those who have enjoyed the previous "Garage Sale Mystery" movies will enjoy this one as well.